Nunthorpe Athletic Junior Football Club

 Nunthorpe Athletic JFC having initially attained the FA Charter Standard Award which demands a high level of child welfare awareness and safety bettered this in November 2011 by becomming only the 11th Club within the North Riding FA County to achieve the Charter Standard Community Club Accreditation.

-The Middlesbrough club ensures that all of its managers and coaches have an enhanced CRB check peformed on them within weeks of their introduction and commitment to coach.
+The Middlesbrough club ensures that all of its managers and coaches have an enhanced DBS check peformed on them within weeks of their introduction and commitment to coach.
 This will identify whether there is anything about that persons history that would make them unsuitable.
-This is followed by the manager attending and completing a Level 1 Coaching Course with the FA at a venue within the Middlesbrough area which incorporates a child welfare awareness modules and an emergency first aid qualification.
+This is followed by the manager attending and completing an introduction to coaching course which incorporates child sage guarding certification and an emergency first aid qualification.
 These are periodically refreshed and renewed.

-As part of our child welfare policy we have appointed Ross Watson as our local Child Welfare Officer.
-Ross, like all members of the club is a volunteer and has attenened and been assessed on relevant child welfare proceedures and acts as the link between the club, other Middlesbrough junior football teams and the FA on child welfare matters and best practice.
+As part of our child safe guarding responsibilities we have appointed Ross Watson as our Club Welfare Officer.
+Ross, like all members of the club is a volunteer and has attended and been assessed on relevant child welfare proceedures and acts as the link between the club, other Middlesbrough junior football teams and the FA on child welfare matters and best practice.
 Ross also deals directly with members of the club should the need arise regarding child welfare and safety issues.
 Fortunately his intervention or assistance is rarely needed but he is available around the ground on Sundays and by telephone should you need to raise any issues with him or seek his advice.
+Should anyone within the club have a concern about any child PLEASE REPORT IT.
+Ross will be able to assess and obtain any necessary help required.

 We also adopt a very low tolerance to poor conduct and will follow the procedures outlined in the codes of conduct should anyones behaviour not meet the standards required.
 Action taken against those found responsible for inappropriate behaviour can range from being warned to being asked to leave the club.